• Published 10 Feb 2023

 Surface Mounted MOSFETs

 There is a great selection of MOSFETs complete with surface mounts that allow for quick and convenient PCB assembly.
 These compact MOSFETs are inexpensive and reliable.
-The N-channel ON Semiconductor MOSFET is one such example, effectively minimising on-state resistance and ensuring the reliability of switching.
+They are widely used in consumer electronics, compact power supplies, and control circuits where space efficiency and manufacturing speed are important.

 Through Hole Mounted MOSFETs